Social media: Virality

 Certain content, has the potential to spread virally, an analogy for the way viral infections spread contagiously from individual to individual.
-Viral videos is one example.
+Viral videos are one example.
 One user spreads a post across their network, which leads those users to follow suit.
 A post from a relatively unknown user can reach vast numbers of people within hours.
 Virality is not guaranteed; few posts make the transition.

 Viral marketing campaigns are particularly attractive to businesses because they can achieve widespread advertising coverage at a fraction of the cost of traditional marketing campaigns.
 Nonprofit organizations and activists may also attempt to spread content virally.

 Social media sites provide specific functionality to help users re-share content, such as X's and Facebook's "like" option.

 Bots

 Bots are automated programs that operate on the internet.
 They automate many communication tasks.
 This has led to the creation of an industry of bot providers.

 Chatbots and social bots are programmed to mimic human interactions such as liking, commenting, and following.
 Bots have also been developed to facilitate social media marketing.
 Bots have led the marketing industry into an analytical crisis, as bots make it difficult to differentiate between human interactions and bot interactions.
 Some bots violate platforms' terms of use, which can result in bans and campaigns to eliminate bots categorically.
 Bots may even pose as real people to avoid prohibitions.

 'Cyborgs'—either bot-assisted humans or human-assisted bots—are used for both legitimate and illegitimate purposes, from spreading fake news to creating marketing buzz.
-A common use claimed to be legitimate includes posting at a specific time.
 A human writes a post content and the bot posts it a specific time.
 In other cases, cyborgs spread fake news.
 Cyborgs may work as sock puppets, where one human pretends to be someone else, or operates multiple accounts, each pretending to be a person.